ridatadiscoverycenter/riddc-dashboard/src/components/visualizations/README.md

 ## Fetching Data

-Before you can start on your visualization, you're going to need the data to make the visualization, All of this interface work is hanlded in `@/utils/erddap`.
+Before you can start on your visualization, you're going to need the data to make the visualization, All of this interface work is handled in `@/utils/erddap`.

 - If you're fetching data from the `buoy-api`, handle your fetches in `@/utils/erddap/api`.
 - If you're fetching data from ERDDAP directly, hanlde your fethces in `@/utils/erddap/db`.